smbuglass/goats_noats/content/Characters/Toturi.md

-The previous Emperor of Rokugan
+The previous Emperor of Rokugan, father of [[Empress Yuki]].
+He got fuckin assassinated.